 When you or your child has been injured during the birth process, it can be difficult to tell who was to blame.
 This is especially true if your child was born with a birth defect.
 While in some circumstances it might not have been preventable, in others, a birth defect could be caused by an incorrectly prescribed medication.

 A thorough investigation must be conducted to determine what happened, who was responsible, and if the injury could have been prevented had the doctor or hospital exercised proper care.
 For example, if you went into premature labor and your child suffered, was there a way to prevent the harm with medication or by other means?
 If your child was deprived of oxygen during the delivery, could this have been avoided with proper monitoring and a faster medical response?

 Regardless of how the injury occurred, it is necessary to dig deep and gather evidence to prove what happened.
-This will then be presented to a jury during trial or to the malpractice insurer during negotiations.
-Given how complex this process is, working with a Miami birth injury lawyer is within your best interests.
+This will then be presented to a jury during the trial or to the malpractice insurer during negotiations.
+Given how complex this process is, working with a Miami injury lawyer is within your best interests.